Disease Guide ·Lymphoma (Cancer) ·2026

 Cancer Coverage Basics

-Most comprehensive pet insurance policies cover lymphoma diagnosis and chemotherapy as long as the cancer developed after enrollment.
-Cancer is one of the top reasons people buy pet insurance.
-Standard 14-day illness waiting period applies — some policies have a separate 30-day cancer waiting period.
+Most comprehensive policies cover lymphoma if cancer developed after enrollment.
+14-day illness waiting period applies.
+Some have separate 30-day cancer waiting period.

 Red flag · Pre-existing